 An associate of arts degree with a concentration in criminal justice can be the first step to an exciting and rewarding career in public safety.
-The program gives students knowledge to apply their education directly on the job or to continue study toward a four-year degree.
 The criminal justice concentration offers two concentrations: corrections and law enforcement.
 These concentrations take an interdisciplinary approach that provides a knowledge base and encourages initiative and integrity.
 After completing an associate of arts degree, students may choose to transfer to a four-year college.
 Career fields include law enforcement, probation and parole, education, social services, security, and counseling.